Inclusive Recruitment: 9 Practices + Infographic

 Inclusive Hiring: Reducing Bias

-Even though inclusivity has many benefits and various organizations try to promote it, not all employers consider diversity during their interviews and assessments.
+Even though inclusivity has many benefits and various organizations try to foster it, not all employers consider diversity during their interviews and assessments.
 There are times when employees are met with bias due to their personal characteristics, gender, race, or sexuality.
-This kind of discrimination negatively affects both the company and society at large.
+This kind of discrimination negatively influences both the company and society at large.
 It hampers diversity and leads to bad hiring decisions.

-Affinity bias A tendency to prefer people that are similar to you in race, gender, or age.
+• Affinity bias: a tendency to prefer individuals similar to you in race, gender, or age.

-Gender bias A tendency to prefer one gender over the others.
+• Gender bias: a tendency to choose one gender over the others.

-Racial bias A tendency to prefer one person over the other because of their race.
+• Racial bias: favoring one person over the other because of their race.

 Completely avoiding discrimination during the hiring process may seem almost impossible.
 Indeed, the task is not easy.
 However, there are some proven and effective strategies that help to prevent bias during interviews and to ensure inclusive recruitment.